 - Students across all grade levels participate in monthly drives including a food drive, gift drive, essential needs, and a coat drive.

-- For the past five years, Hockaday students have joined with St. Mark’s to build a Habitat for Humanity home in West Dallas.
-In 2013, students will work together to build two Habitat homes.
+- For the past six years, Hockaday students have joined with St. Mark’s to build seven Habitat for Humanity homes in West Dallas.
+In 2014, students will work together to build another Habitat home.

 - There are over 50 girls in leadership positions for Community Service, including those who serve on the Community Service Board to educate their peers, serve as liaisons at service projects, select projects, and organize all of the school-wide drives.